Meet Chuck Grassley, Republican candidate for U.S. Senate

 When not in D.C., Grassley lives on his Butler County farm in New Hartford, and he shares the input cost of the farming operation with his son, Robin.

-Grassley said he’s worked to put limits on how much one farmer can receive in farm subsidies, which he said allows family farmers to better compete with large farming operations that can withstand economic headwinds more easily.
+Grassley said he has worked to put limits on how much one farmer can receive in farm subsidies, which he said allows family farmers to better compete with large farming operations that can withstand economic headwinds more easily.

 He has also pushed to increase transparency in the cattle market.
 Grassley has proposed bills to require a portion of cattle to be bought on more open markets and create a special investigator into competition among meatpackers.